CodeMaster7000/CodeMaster7000/README.md

 ### ⚡ Latest News from CodeMaster7000 and NetFruit Technologies ⚡

+- As a company effort, [NFT GDC22](https://www.youtube.com/watch?v=BmXagNlk728) is out on YouTube.
+Stay tuned by subscribing to [NetFruit Technologies](https://www.youtube.com/channel/UC4kTIBbeVDYC1dQAOeNB7CA)!

 - InvenMania (an inventory-based fantasy game) is under development!
 [ATSqueak](https://github.com/ATSqueak), [SmashedFrenzy16](https://github.com/SmashedFrenzy16) and I will be contributing to this.
 Please visit [InvenMania](https://github.com/NetFruit-Technologies/InvenMania) to watch the game being developed in phases.
 We hope to impress you all!

 - Thank you all so much for helping me reach 100 Github followers!
 I hope we can get to 200, 500 or even 1000 in the future!

-- We have reached 1,000 commits on Github!
+- I have reached 1,000 commits on Github!
 This staggering milestone is not to be underestated, and I couldn't have done it without your support.
 Thanks everyone!

-- 📝 Note: [SmashedFrenzy16](https://github.com/SmashedFrenzy16) and I will begin developing Blender addons soon.
-He has already started the project and I will resume collaborating with him in the near future.
-Stay tuned!

 - In the near future, I will commence game development with Godot Engine.

-- As a company, NetFruit Technologies are streaming our Global Developers' Conference via YouTube on 3rd September 2022.
-Don't forget to join us there!
 ### Languages and Tools:

 <code><img width="10%" src="https://www.vectorlogo.zone/logos/github/github-ar21.svg"></code>